(This topic has information about the PrismMQService in Prism 2.x. If using Prism 1.14.7, download the PDF linked above.)

 If set to TRUE, the Receiving Side (consumer) will resume initialization after the PrismMQ service restarts.
 Has no affect on sender side.
 Should always be set to TRUE.
 This setting only controls the initthreadcount writing messages to the database from the consumer cache table.
 If set to FALSE, the consumer will not resume initialization upon PrismMQ service restart.

 |Receive Timeout (seconds)

 Enabling Server Mode results in increased CPU usage.
-We recommend that you only enable Server Mode when it is needed and then disable it when no longer needed.
+Only enable when needed and then disable when no longer needed.

-If you later disable Server Mode, the thread counts will be reset to the defaults.
+Disabling Server Mode will reset thread counts to the defaults.
 (Five threads for Day to Day, 20 for initialization).

 |Save Status Interval (D2D Status)